Qualifications

 role | string | "user", "assistant", "operator", or "tool_result" |

-content | string | The text content of the message |
+content | string | Text content |

-tool_calls | list | Tool calls made in this message.
-Each has {name, arguments} |
+tool_calls | list | Tool calls made in this message; each has {name} |

-tool_name | string | For tool_result messages, the name of the tool that produced this result |
+tool_name | string | For tool_result entries, the name of the tool that produced this result |

-Example CEL Expressions
+Example Expressions

 cel